MIX Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP)

 building flapping-wing lighter-than-air vehicles (blimp)

-The workshop begins Wednesday, September 16, runs weekly from 4:30–6:30PM for 10 weeks, and is open to students from all majors.
+The workshop begins Tuesday, February 17th, runs weekly from 4:30–6:30PM for 9 weeks, and is open to students from all majors.
 Successful completion earns a GMU digital micro-credential.
-Applications are due by midnight on Wednesday, September 10, and acceptances will be sent by Monday, September 15.
+Applications are due by midnight on Thursday, February 12th, and acceptances will be sent by Friday, February 13th, or Saturday February 14th.

 Waitlisted students must attend the first session to maintain eligibility.